 ENVIRONMENT: Maypops grow in thickets, disturbed ground, unkept pastures, roadsides and railroads.
 They like full sun and water but good drainage.
 You will not find them in damp areas.

-METHOD OF PREPARATION:Green and ripe maypops off the vine, though larger green ones are better than small ones.
+METHOD OF PREPARATION:Green and yellow ripe maypops off the vine, though larger green ones are better than small ones.
 They can be made in to a jelly or an ade.
-Better cooked than raw.
-The leave can be cooked like a green.
-Some think as a green they are great.
-To me they are middle of the road.
+Green ones better cooked than raw, yellow ones are nice raw.
+Leaves can be cooked like a green.
+With other passionflower eat only the fruit.

 According to the Memorial Sloan-Kettering Cancer Center Website: Derived from the aerial parts of the plant.
 Patients use this herb to treat insomnia, anxiety, epilepsy, neuralgia, and withdrawal syndromes from opiates or benzodiazepines.
 The active component of passionflower is unknown.
 The alkaloid components (e.g. harman, harmaline) are thought to produce monoamine oxidase inhibition, while the maltol and gamma-pyrone derivatives cause activation of GABA receptors (4).
 Reported adverse events include sedation, dizziness, impaired cognitive function, and one case report of nausea, vomiting, and ECG changes.
 All adverse events subside following discontinuation of passionflower (7) (8).
 Theoretically, passionflower may potentiate the sedative effect of centrally acting substances (e.g. benzodiazepines, barbiturates, alcohol) (10).
 A small pilot study evaluated passionflower for generalized anxiety and showed comparable efficacy to oxazepam (8), but a systematic review concluded that randomized controlled studies are needed to confirm such effects (12).
 Passionflower may be of use in combination with clonidine for opiate detoxification, but additional research is required.
 No standardization exists for passionflower extract, therefore dosages and activities may vary.